SMTorg/smt/doc/_src_docs/surrogate_models/krg.rst

 For categorical, we add as many continuous dimensions with bounds [0,1] as possible output values for the variable and then we round in the prediction to the output dimension giving the greatest continuous prediction.

+A special case is the use of the Gower distance to handle mixed integer variables (hence the `gower` kernel/correlation model option).
+See the `MixedInteger Tutorial <https://github.com/SMTorg/smt/blob/master/tutorial/SMT_MixedInteger_application.ipynb>`_ for such usage.

 More details available in [2]_.
 See also :ref:`Mixed-Integer Sampling and Surrogate`.

 Implementation Note: Mixed variables handling is available for all Kriging models (KRG, KPLS or KPLSK) but cannot be used with derivatives computation.